ira-ivakha/BOTMOC/docs/1-why-use-it.md

 ---
-id: 1-why-use-botmoc
+id: 1-why-use-it
-title: Why use BOTMOC
+title: Why use it?
 ---

 ### 1. It’s FREE to use! 🤑